mihailgaberov/auto-complete-component/QUESTIONS.md

   });
 ```

 Callbacks are older mechanism for handling async operations where error handling is typically done manually by catching the error as a first argument (Node.js style) in a if() statement.
 The callback's arguments are usually called `err` and `data`, where the first one is the error and then is the result.
-Simnple example would be:
+Simple example would be:

 ```javascript
 fetchDataCallback((err, data) => {